-Most of us want to protect our babies, building a predator-proof chicken coop is probably the most important component of protecting them. chicken predators come in all shapes and sizes.
+Most of us want to protect our babies, building a predator-proof chicken coop is probably the most important component of Melbourne Wildlife Control. chicken predators come in all shapes and sizes.
 The listing can be daunting.
 Here are a few quick tips to get you started with predator proofing your coop.

 Motion sensor lighting is an obvious first option.
 Nighttime predators such as coyotes fox and owls hunt during the night and are easily spooked just from the light turning on and off.
 Although this has worked in various situations for many people it is not necessarily the end it solution your looking for.
 At some point, the predator will be hungry enough to ignore the light or make a mad dash towards the food in hopes they’ll get away with it.

 Secure your chickens through the nighttime hours to keep them away from predators.
 A predator-proof chicken coop has to be powerful enough to keep the local hungry animals out.
 A determined raccoon will reverse your latches, they are smart creatures too!
 Using 2 step latches really helps.
 Bear in mind a raccoon can open the same locks a 2 yr old can.
 Close up any small holes snakes, rats, rodents or weasels may have the ability to enter through.
 These guys will eat your eggs and not stop coming back even if they’ve been relocated.